Return to Castle Wolfenstein: Release

+Return to Castle Wolfenstein was released on November 21, 2001, for Windows.
 The game was released for Linux and Macintosh platforms in 2002, with the Linux port done in-house by Timothee Besset and the Mac port done by Aspyr Media.
 In 2003, the game was ported to the PlayStation 2 and Xbox video game consoles and subtitled as Operation Resurrection and Tides of War, respectively.